Midtraining Bridges Pretraining and Posttraining Distributions: Which downstream tasks benefit most from midtraining?

 \section{Which downstream tasks benefit most from midtraining?}

-To identify which tasks benefit most from midtraining, we evaluate all midtraining mix and SFT dataset combinations.
-For each combination, we measure validation loss on the target domain (adaptation effectiveness) and C4 validation loss after fine-tuning (forgetting).
+We begin by asking \textbf{where} midtraining is most effective.
+We evaluate all combinations of midtraining mixtures and SFT targets, reporting (i) target-domain validation loss after SFT (adaptation) and (ii) C4 validation loss after SFT (forgetting).
 We average results over 5 seeds after hyperparameter search for each checkpoint.